 One of the things that I didn’t learn is my hate of buses with wings.
 I already knew that.
 The plane was even called an “Airbus”.
 But while flying on Scandinavian Airlines (SAS), I got to experience some modernization of air travel.
 The seats had little monitors in them.
 I could watch movies, play music or see travel information.
 I could see the location of the plane on the globe.
-It was like one of the slowest progress bars ever, as the little plane moved over the Atlantic Ocean.
+As the little plane moved over the Atlantic Ocean, it was like one of the slowest progress bars ever.
 At 39,000 feet, the outside air temperature is much colder than on the ground.
 At first I thought -70° and lower was a mistake.
 Yet, I was flying through thin air, at night, over some frigid territory.
 It reminded me of the massive technology that was required to make this trip happen.

 And those jokes I heard about airline food, it doesn’t seem to be true — at least not anymore.
 I had my Thanksgiving dinner somewhere over Canada.
 It was quite nice, even though I didn’t feel much like eating.
 Well, I did get hungry, but it was hard to get comfortable when stuck in a chair for over eight hours.
 The first flight was filled with several noisy children.
 I felt trapped.
 Fortunately, I had a window seat with an amazing view.
 Even though it was dark, I could see stars and a beautiful display of lights from the cities below.